Five Guys CEO: How we built a burger empire WITHOUT ANY Marketing: John Eckbert | E168

 TL;DR

-• Five Guys built a burger empire in Europe without relying on traditional marketing by focusing on word-of-mouth and customer experience
+• Five Guys built a burger empire without traditional marketing by focusing on product quality and customer experience instead

-• Attention to detail in every aspect of operations, from food preparation to customer service, distinguishes premium brands from competitors
+• Attention to detail across every aspect of operations, from hiring to food preparation, creates a competitive advantage

 Episode Recap